 Adam van Koeverden was first elected as the Member of Parliament for Milton in 2019.

 Mr. van Koeverden is a dedicated community leader and one of Canada’s most accomplished athletes.
 He has represented Canada at four Summer Olympic Games, winning a gold, two silvers, and a bronze medal.
-He served as Canada’s flag bearer in Athens and Beijing, and won the Lou Marsh Award as Canada’s top athlete in 2004.
+He served as Canada’s flag bearer in Athens and Beijing, and won the Lou Marsh Trophy as Canada’s top athlete in 2004.

 Before entering politics, Mr. van Koeverden worked as a managing consultant with Deloitte, and as a broadcaster, writer, and producer with CBC Sports.
 He also served as Chair of the Canadian Olympic Athletes’ Commission and was a member of the Government of Canada Working Group on Gender Equity in Sport, promoting safe sport and addressing gender-based violence.
 He is a leading public speaker who has spoken to tens of thousands of students at schools in the Halton region and across Canada.